 Example of Residential Geothermal Energy in Northern Colorado

 There is a new apartment complex in Brighton, Colorado, that uses geothermal energy to heat and cool the 252 units in 12 buildings.
 The Solaire Apartments have 112 geothermal wells that provide 326 tons of heating/cooling capacity instead of tapping into the city’s power supply.
 Each apartment has its own 252 Bosch BP Series water-to-air geothermal heat pump in a small closet.

 “While the first costs of installing geothermal to serve the Solaire residences was more expensive than conventional HVAC, the ability to eliminate a portion of the per-unit energy costs makes our community more affordable for residents,” said Brock Vinton, developer of Solaire.
 “As energy costs rise in the future, we believe that the sustainable aspects of Solaire will help us in tenant retention and overall cost competitiveness in our marketplace.”

 It is estimated that the energy bill for a one-bedroom Solaire apartment will only be $110 per year and $160/year for two or three-bedroom units.
 The low cost of geothermal energy for residential heating and cooling needs is attractive to renters and homeowners alike!

 If you are debating what HVAC system to install for a new home, apartment complex or commercial property, consider geothermal energy for its reliability, efficiency and cost-savings.
-Blue Valley Energy in Longmont are experts in geothermal energy and have been installing, maintaining and repairing all makes and models of geothermal systems for years – call us today with any questions you may have about geothermal energy!
+Blue Valley Heating & Cooling in Longmont are experts in geothermal energy and have been installing, maintaining and repairing all makes and models of geothermal systems for years – call us today with any questions you may have about geothermal energy!